Luke is a regenerative farmer first and festival founder second.

 Herons Green Farm is made up of mostly permanent pasture land since the organic conversion in 2004, they have some fields that have never been cultivated mechanically.
 Livestock is the most efficient way of naturally managing pasture.
 With a thoughtful combination of livestock type, stocking density and grazing periods, the livestock can help improve soil health and produce areas that are productive and rich in wildlife.

 Hedgerows, hedgehogs, birds and the bees

-Despite what is carried out around Herons Green Farm, there is a unique opportunity to become a wildlife corridor from Breach Hill Common and have noted many species of birds across the farm.
+Despite what is carried out around Herons Green Farm, there is a unique opportunity to become a wildlife corridor from Breach Hill Common and many species of birds across the farm have been noted.
 Our abundant hedges support many species of vascular plants, hornbeam and hawthorn and variety of shrubs and tree species.
 There is evidence that the hedges and field systems are of medieval origin and were established well before the better known 18th and 19th century enclosures.
 The ground flora of these hedges also provides evidence of their ancient origin and plants such as Bluebell Hyacinthoides non-scripta, Greter Stitchwort Stellaria holostea and Swet Violet Viola adorata are abundant in spring.
 Primroses Primula vulgaris in the hedges have crossed wtih Cowslips Primula veris in the gasslands in several places resulting in striking clumps of the hybrid Flase Oxlip Primula x polysnatha.

 There will be a large range of talks and workshops about wildlife, progressive farming and talks on how we can cool the planet.
 Keep an eye on our programme of workshops, talks and tours.